 A regional internship offers graduate students one year training in applied grains research and development (R & D).
 The internship will be based in Clare, South Australia with the Hart Field-Site Group (HFSG).
 The intern will work with HFSG research manager on a daily basis, and collaborate with other researchers, industry, consultants and growers to deliver research projects in regional South Australia.

 The HFSG conducts a large number of trials across the Mid-North and interns will contribute to research areas such as:

-The research options may be tailored to your specific interests.
-Research skills you will gain include trial design and management, sampling, statistical analysis of data and written and oral communication with growers and advisers.
-You will assist with the preparation of HFSG events (e.g. field days and workshops) and have the opportunity to network and attend industry events (e.g. GRDC updates).
+Research options may be tailored to your specific interests.
+You will gain skills in the areas of trial design and management, sampling, statistical analysis of data and written and oral communication with growers and advisers.
+You will also assist with the preparation of HFSG events (e.g. field days and workshops) and have the opportunity to network and attend industry events (e.g. GRDC updates).

-This initiative has been developed by the South Australian Grains Industry Trust, HFSG and South Australian Research and Development Institute.
+This initiative has been developed by the South Australian Grains Industry Trust (SAGIT), HFSG and South Australian Research and Development Institute (SARDI).